-Siemens Lifts Lid On Its Energy Future: 4 Takeaways
+Siemens Offers Glimpse of Its Energy Future: 4 Takeaways

 3. Hydrogen, hydrogen everywhere

-As it tends to in economy-wide net-zero plans, hydrogen features frequently across Siemens Energy’s strategy.
-The 2020s, have after all, been dubbed the decade of hydrogen.
+As it tends to in economywide net-zero plans, hydrogen features frequently across Siemens Energy’s strategy.
+The 2020s, have, after all, been dubbed the decade of hydrogen.

 The role in taking carbon out of existing power generation infrastructure is only part of the story for Siemens.
-Its electrolyzer business will also be part of the new company and the prospect of grabbing a chunk of the green hydrogen supply chain, from the wind turbines that generate the power and onwards, is a compelling one.
+Its electrolyzer business will also be part of the new company and the prospect of grabbing a chunk of the green hydrogen supply chain, from the wind turbines that generate the power and onward, is a compelling one.

 Major green hydrogen projects in Europe, Australia and Saudi Arabia all have concrete plans for the power generation involved.
 In Europe, offshore wind dominates.
 A recent tender in the Netherlands asked bidders to integrate a hydrogen offering into their offshore wind project plans.